 The selection of grinders is now varied and almost unmanageable.

-n addition to the “Mini” series, the best known is the “Super Jolly”, which is often used in the catering sector.
-Often traded as a used model and purchased by private individuals, the setup mostly fails because of the thickness of the bella maccina and the low wall cabinet in the kitchen.
+In addition to the “Mini” series, the best known is the “Super Jolly”, which is often used in the catering sector.
+Often traded as a used model and purchased by private individuals, the setup mostly fails because of the bella machine’s thickness and the low wall cabinet in the kitchen.

 Let’s quickly take the data sheets and compare: